API & Integration Building

 TL;DR

-API Integration Architect Skill is a free, reviewed AI skill for api & integration building.
+API Integration Architect Skill is a free AI skill for api & integration building.
 Design secure, reliable API integrations — auth flows, endpoint mapping, request/response structures, error handling, and testing — without inventing endpoints or auth methods.
 It works with ChatGPT, Claude, Gemini and is ready to use out of the box.

 Best for